 38. Replacement gas cap.
 Contrary to belief, a bandana is useful as a temporary gas cap on a vehicle; although not recommended for gas cans.
 Simply super stuff the outermost outlet of the vehicle’s gas tank until you can purchase a replacement.
-This assists in preventing detrimental levels of flammable vapor to get out into the atmosphere.
+This temporary fix helps to prevent detrimental levels of flammable vapor to get out into the atmosphere.

 41. To wipe off fruit/vegetables.
 This is valuable to remember.
-Fruits and veggies have a natural coating that must be sanitized before consumption.
-Make sure to allocate a clean source of water to sanitize food especially before eating raw or cooking.
+Fruits and veggies have a natural coating that must be removed before consumption.
+Make sure to locate a clean source of water to sanitize food especially before eating raw or cooking.

 47. To cover food.
 Plastic bags may be one of the things very hard to procure post-collapse so why not use a bandana to keep your leftovers?

 48. Hang flashlight from tent ceiling.
-This will spread the light uniformly over the entire tent and will keep your flashlight from getting stepped on in the night.
+This handy little trick will spread the light uniformly over the entire tent and will keep your flashlight from getting stepped on in the night.

 49. As a dog muzzle.
 Yep, it works if you don’t have a real one.
 It’s not the safest solution but it will work in a pinch.
 Just keep an eye out for on your dog to make sure it doesn’t get irritated or even out of breath.

 50. As a bookmark.
 Simply fold the bandana in half or fourths lengthwise and put between the pages to mark your place.
 I hope you stocked up on printed survival books. 🙂

 52. To keep your (sun)glasses safe.
 Easily cover your glasses or contact lens without fear of scratching the lens.

 53. To wear as a disguise.
 This is tricky since it will make you look like a bandit and attract a lot of attention, especially when things are operating normally.
 Nevertheless, you should practice wearing it this way, it does take a bit to get used to breathing differently, one day you might have to.

 55. As a toothbrush.
 Press the finger into it and begin scrubbing and rubbing the teeth and gums.
 You can also add a teeth cleaning solution, such as toothpaste or baking soda.